In a hurry? Here's the summary

 - Your entry into Stoney Cove (per day) £27

-Marlin Sub-Aqua Club is currently able to offer membership to new members (who are medically fit to dive) from 18 years of age.
+Marlin Sub-Aqua Club is currently able to offer training to new members from 18 years of age.

 The most cost effective way of obtaining a fit to dive certificate is to book a telephone consultation with DDRC Healthcare, who are a charity that run the hyperbaric chamber in Plymouth.
 They may sign you off over the phone, but if you require a face to face consultation the nearest facility is at the Midland Dive Chamber in Rugby.